mido/mido/README.rst

     operators.
 Utility functions will be used instead (midi.is_chanmsg() etc.)
   - the contructor must check if values are of the correct type and within range, so they can safely be serialized
-  - serialized versions of the message is available in .bytes and .bin.
-One is an array of byte values as integers, the other is a byte array.
-I may change the names.
   - the Sysex message will have its data bytes stored as a tuple of integers